 There is a growing feeling among development practitioners and organizations that ICT4D was more hype than hope (!) and was a misplaced development focus.
 We are clearly witnessing a gradual trend of fading institutional support for ICT4D.
-Today there are fewer institutions supporting the field or supporting it with same consistency we saw in the past.
+Today, fewer institutions support the field or support it with the same consistency we saw in the past.

 As the editorial of ITID Volume-3 puts it, ‘As we move from cheerleading enthusiasm of the ICT4D roaring 1990s to the reactionary pessimism of the early 2000s – when nothing seemed to work – to the synthetic smart-experimentation stage of today…’, we need to ask, what went wrong?